FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 ### MVC Architecture

-Minz relies on and imposes an MVC architecture for projects using it.
+Minz relies on and imposes an MVC architecture on projects using it.
 This architecture consists of three main components:

 * The model: this is the base object that we will manipulate.
 In FreshRSS, categories, flows and articles are templates.
 The part of the code that makes it possible to manipulate them in a database is also part of the model but is separated from the base model: we speak of DAO (for "Data Access Object").
 The templates are stored in a `Models` folder.
 * The view: this is what the user sees.
 The view is therefore simply HTML code mixed with PHP to display dynamic information.
-The views are stored in an `views` folder.
+The views are stored in a `views` folder.
 * The controller: this is what makes it possible to link models and views.
 Typically, a controller will load templates from the database (like a list of items) to "pass" them to a view for display.
 Controllers are stored in a `Controllers` directory.

 ### Routing